Loading slang details...

 Singapore

-"die die must try" is the most efficient way to say something so good or important that one….
-Change my mind.
+"People use "die die must try" to mean something so good or important that one must try it (extreme recommendation)."

 Extremely good, delicious, or impressive (especially food).